 Graduate Student Recruiting:

-Matt Hare is in the Department of Natural Resources and recruits graduate students through three graduate fields at Cornell: Natural Resources, Ecology & Evolutionary Biology and Zoology & Wildlife Conservation.
+Matt Hare is in the Department of Natural Resources and primarily recruits graduate students through the Natural Resources graduate field.
+Students with conservation and evolutionary genetic interests are currently needed.
+He also is a member of graduate fields Ecology & Evolutionary Biology and Zoology & Wildlife Conservation and will consider applicants to those programs.
 Your choice of graduate field to apply through will depend on your research and career interests.
-Read about these programs online and then contact me for guidance.
+Read about these programs online and then contact Dr. Hare for guidance.